Admiral Markets Guide β Read our In-Depth Admiral Markets Review

-Admiral Markets are regulated by Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC) - license number 201/13, Australian Financial Services Licence (AFSL) no. 410681, Jordan Securities Commission (JSC) registration number 57026
+Admiral Markets are regulated by Financial Conduct Authority (FCA) registration number 595450, Cyprus Securities and Exchange Commission (CySEC) - license number 201/13, Australian Financial Services Licence (AFSL) no. 410681, Jordan Securities Commission (JSC) registration number 57026

 Is Admiral Markets a market leading broker?

-Admiral Markets is indisputably among the business leaders.
-It supports over 10,000+ registered users and over 20 years of expertise on its own record.
-They are one of the world's leading trading platforms and a dominant figure in the Fintech revolution.
+Admiral Markets is indisputably one of the industry leaders.
+It has over 10,000+ registered customers and over 20 years of experience on its own record.
+They are among the world's leading trading platforms and also a dominant figure in the Fintech revolution.

-It simplifies this status to its incredible platform and wide range of tools plus resources so that you can put money into capital markets.
+It simplifies this status to its unbelievable platform and wide selection of resources plus tools so you can invest in capital markets.

 Is Admiral Markets a con?

 No, Admiral Markets is not a con.
-They are regulated by Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC) - license number 201/13, Australian Financial Services Licence (AFSL) no. 410681, Jordan Securities Commission (JSC) registration number 57026 and must adhere to their rules.
+They are regulated by Financial Conduct Authority (FCA) registration number 595450, Cyprus Securities and Exchange Commission (CySEC) - license number 201/13, Australian Financial Services Licence (AFSL) no. 410681, Jordan Securities Commission (JSC) registration number 57026 and must adhere to their rules.
 Thus, it is safe to say that Admiral Markets is not a scam.

 Can you make money with Admiral Markets?

-Using Admiral Markets, many traders make a lot of cash.
-However, typically, through consistent trading, you also can make between 2% - 10% profit a month.
+Using Admiral Markets, many traders make a great deal of money.
+However, on average, through continual trading, you also can make between 2% - 10% profit a month.

-This may seem to be a small number, but within the entire year, this adds to a substantial amount of gains.
-While Admiral Markets provide you all of the tools to earn money, they can't guarantee you will profit.
+This can look to be a little number, but within the year, this adds to a substantial amount of gains.
+Even though Admiral Markets provide you all the tools to earn money, they can't guarantee you will gain.

 Does Admiral Markets have fees?

 Yes.
-To begin trading with Admiral Markets, you have to deposit $200.
-Certain commissions while trading additionally applies.
+To start trading with Admiral Markets, you need to deposit $200.
+Particular commissions while trading additionally applies.
 Any processing fees from your bank will need to be incurred by you.

 When was Admiral Markets founded?

 Admiral Markets was founded in 2001 in UK.
-Admiral Markets is regulated by Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC) - license number 201/13, Australian Financial Services Licence (AFSL) no. 410681, Jordan Securities Commission (JSC) registration number 57026.
+Admiral Markets is regulated by Financial Conduct Authority (FCA) registration number 595450, Cyprus Securities and Exchange Commission (CySEC) - license number 201/13, Australian Financial Services Licence (AFSL) no. 410681, Jordan Securities Commission (JSC) registration number 57026.

 How many people use Admiral Markets?

-Admiral Markets is a worldwide recognised agent with 10,000+ clients.
+Admiral Markets is a globally recognised agent with 10,000+ customers.

 Where is the Admiral Markets head office?